cobbler/cobbler/docs/cobbler-conf.rst

 yum_post_install_mirror
 =======================
-``cobbler repo add`` commands set cobbler up with repository information that can be used during autoinstall and is automatically set up in the cobbler autoinstall templates.
+``cobbler repo add`` commands set Cobbler up with repository information that can be used during autoinstall and is automatically set up in the Cobbler autoinstall templates.
 By default, these are only available at install time.
-To make these repositories usable on installed systems (since cobbler makes a very convenient mirror) set this to 1.
+To make these repositories usable on installed systems (since Cobbler makes a very convenient mirror) set this to 1.
 Most users can safely set this to 1.
-Users who have a dual homed cobbler server, or are installing laptops that will not always have access to the cobbler server may wish to leave this as 0.
-In that case, the cobbler mirrored yum repos are still accessible at ``http://cobbler.example.org/cblr/repo_mirror`` and yum configuration can still be done manually.
+Users who have a dual homed Cobbler server, or are installing laptops that will not always have access to the Cobbler server may wish to leave this as 0.
+In that case, the Cobbler mirrored yum repos are still accessible at ``http://cobbler.example.org/cblr/repo_mirror`` and yum configuration can still be done manually.
 This is just a shortcut.